III. Fading Warmth

 "Order whatever you want." he said giving her the menu.
 She looked at him then at the prices in the menu.
 He only nodded to her.
 "Go ahead."

-Usagi took almost an hour to order.
+Usagi took almost thirty minutes to order.
 She didn't want to order anything expensive but she also didn't want to order something too modest.
 She finally decided on a beef stew.
 It was what she had wanted to make at home and she still craved it.
-Seiya order a steak with a vegetable side.
+Seiya ordered a steak with a vegetable side.
 When the waiter left, Usagi looked out the window only to see Yaten and Taiki across at the cafe looking at her.
 Yaten gave her a short wave and Taiki gave her a nod.
 She waved back at them wondering if they were waiting for Seiya.

 "How long have you been back?" she asked pulling the coat closer.
 The heat was starting to dissipate from the coat and she was still wet.